 Help assure the on-going concern of the business in the event of a premature demise, divorce or departure of a business partner;

-Evaluate all of your potential "exit" strategies and identify the right option given your industry, your goals and your priorities;
+Help determine the best potential transition strategy and identify the right option given your industry, your goals and your priorities;

 For a family business, create a plan that mitigates issues that exist when transferring to a family member, while working with the entire family and management team to design the most effective and least disruptive transfer;